Symmetry as a shadow of topological order and a derivation of topological holographic principle

 Thus we can say that an anomaly-free symmetry in 1-dimensional space described by a finite group $G$ is fully described by its representation category, a symmetric fusion category $\eRep_G$ or a local fusion category $(\cRep_G,\bt)$.
 This point of view can be generalized to described anomaly-free symmetries beyond group and higher group.
 In \Rf{KZ200514178}, it is proposed that the most general anomaly-free symmetries in $n$-dimensional space are fully described by \textbf{local fusion $n$-categories} $(\cR,\bt)$.
 Such a description includes non-invertible symmetries (\ie algebraic higher symmetries).

 In the above we have used a notion of \textbf{anomaly-free symmetry}.
 For symmetry described by group and/or higher group, an anomaly-free symmetry is defined as a symmetry that can be gauged.
 But such a definition does not apply to non-invertible symmetries, for which we do not how to gauge them.
-To solve this problem, \Rf{KZ200514178} proposed the following macroscopic definition without using gauging \begin{Definition} \textbf{Anomaly-free symmetry} is the symmetry that allows non-degenerate symmetric gapped states for any closed space manifolds. \end{Definition} A microscopic definition was also proposed \begin{Definition} \textbf{Anomaly-free symmetry} is the symmetry that allows symmetric state of form $|\Psi\>=\bigotimes_i |\psi_i\>$, where $|\psi_i\>$ is a symmetric state on site-$i$. \end{Definition}
+To solve this problem, \Rf{KZ200514178} proposed the following macroscopic definition without using gauging \begin{DefinitionPH} \textbf{Anomaly-free symmetry} is the symmetry that allows non-degenerate symmetric gapped states for any closed space manifolds. \end{DefinitionPH} A microscopic definition was also proposed \begin{DefinitionPH} \textbf{Anomaly-free symmetry} is the symmetry that allows symmetric state of form $|\Psi\>=\bigotimes_i |\psi_i\>$, where $|\psi_i\>$ is a symmetric state on site-$i$. \end{DefinitionPH}

-We like to remark that representation categories (\ie symmetric fusion $n$-categories or local fusion $n$-categories) only fully describe anomaly-free symmetries, but fail to fully describe anomalous symmetries.
+We would like to remark that representation categories (\ie symmetric fusion $n$-categories or local fusion $n$-categories) only fully describe anomaly-free symmetries, but fail to fully describe anomalous symmetries.